Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vietnamese people burn incense to remember their ancestors on New Year's Eve.

 After the New Year's Eve offering, people often go to the temple to pray for the Gods and Buddhas to bless their families with a peaceful and happy new year.
-According to folk beliefs, when going to the temple at the beginning of the year, people will go to the temple garden to break a branch called "picking luck" with the meaning of bringing the luck of the Gods and Buddhas home.
-This branch will be displayed in front of the family altar until it dries up.
+According to folk beliefs, when going to the temple at the beginning of the year, people will go to the temple garden to pick a branch of leaves called "picking luck" with the meaning of bringing the luck of the Gods and Buddhas home.
+This branch of luck will be displayed in front of the family altar until it dries up.

 The old saying “buy salt at the beginning of the year, buy lime at the end of the year” is a traditional custom that has been maintained since ancient times.
 Salt not only has the meaning of warding off evil spirits and bad luck, but it also has the meaning of expressing the emotional connection of family relationships, healthy and harmonious children.